1. Introduction

 The quarterly experimental business demography statistics are similar to the annual business demography statistics, which are badged as National Statistics.
 The calculation of business births and deaths in the annual publication is more robust than in the quarterly publication and follows international guidance.

-Companies and businesses are not the same in these statistics - companies are legal entities, as registered with Companies House; businesses are statistical entities, arranged us on the IDBR, which better reflect their economic activity.
+Companies and businesses are not the same in these statistics.
+Companies are legal entities, as registered with Companies House; businesses are statistical entities, registered on the IDBR, which better reflect their economic activity.
 Some types of company are present with Companies House but not on the IDBR or in VAT returns, such as single-person limited companies.
 See Section 2 for more details.

-Data from the Business Impact of Coronavirus Survey (BICS) include estimates of the proportion of surveyed businesses that have "temporarily ceased trading".
-Businesses that are still active but temporarily ceased trading due to the coronavirus pandemic are not reflected in the weekly voluntary dissolution applications data unless they later file for voluntary dissolution applications.
+Data from the Business Impact of COVID-19 Survey (BICS) include estimates of the proportion of surveyed businesses that have "temporarily ceased trading".
+Businesses that are still active but temporarily ceased trading because of the coronavirus pandemic are not reflected in the weekly voluntary dissolution applications data unless they later file for voluntary dissolution applications.

 BICS also reports data on the proportion of responding businesses that have permanently ceased trading.
 This is based on a filter question in the survey to reduce burden for those businesses that have closed down, as the survey is not relevant for them.
 As such, those estimates are not intended to capture business closures, so other data are preferred for this purpose.